 In the absence of any effective change controls, change might be driven by technical rather than business objectives (and without taking a bigger picture view).
 This can lead to unwanted clashes, outages, and rework.
 Introducing formal change management capabilities – or change enablement as it’s called in ITIL 4 – is the first step in better protecting your production environment while still delivering the speed of change required by your organization.

-Here, it’s important to make it easy for people to do the right thing (rather than to circumvent the agreed change enablement practices).
+Here, it’s important to make it easy for people to do the right thing (rather than to circumvent the agreed change enablement practices) when getting started with ITIL.
 Introduce standard changes for high volume, low-risk changes that can be considered pre-approved.
 Use delegated authority as a means of getting approval for changes that do need a considered decision.
 And use a change advisory board (CAB) to discuss the high risk and/or high impact changes – but again, make it easy for people to present changes to the CAB and for CAB members to remain focused only on the changes that need their attention and input.

 ITIL adoption tip #4: Exploit knowledge whenever possible